yttriumz/notes-foam/notes-OS/Linux/Xorg.md

 ### Disable the middle click pasting

+At the time of updating (*X Server 1.21.1.12, Plasma 6.0.4*), there's no native solution.

 #### Completely disable the middle click

 1. Put the following contents in `~/.Xmodmap` and apply the settings via `xmodmap ~/.Xmodmap`: